nurdtechie98/Trav-nal/README.md

 - Mark your location real time and express what you feel like
 - Browse across your feeds
 - Search for required locations and trips others have made
-- Follow people, get followed by other
+- Follow people, get followed by others

 ------------------------------------------
 <div align="center">